Saturday, August 15, 2009

 The Imperial Valley Press provides many more details regarding this savage attack than the previous YumaSun articles.
 Writer Silvio J. Panta reports that Gordon Lykins suffered three amputations; both his legs and an arm were amputated, according to Sgt.
 Scott Sheppeard.
 The victim was found by the owner of the seized dogs after he heard sounds of barking.
 The man's name continues to be withheld while the investigation unfolds.

 According to Sheppeard, Lykins was a handyman by trade and lived in a recreational vehicle near the All-American Canal.
 He was found in a drainage ditch in the 1700 block of Ross Road.
-The ditch lies between Imperial County and the Quechan Indian Reservation, from where the dogs are believed to have come (thus complicating the investigation).
+The ditch lies between Imperial County and the Fort Yuma Indian Reservation, from where the dogs were initially believed to have come (thus complicating the investigation).
 It was not known if Lykins had any immediate family.
 Lykins was the only apparent witness to the attack.

 Persons with information can call the Imperial County Sheriff’s Office at 572-0229.